 It’s important to talk with someone if you notice any of the following, so that you can get the help you need to start feeling better:

-- You feel down and depressed a lot.
+- You feel down for a long time.

 - You struggle to get up in the morning.

 - You feel tired all the time.

 - You can’t sleep properly.

 - You think about hurting yourself or someone else.

 You can live a long and healthy life with HIV.
 Being diagnosed with HIV may feel like the end of your life, but it’s not.

 There’s no cure for HIV, but treatment can help you stay healthy.
 Find out more about treatment here.